-Branner’s mission is to foster a caring community of engaged citizens who explore personal growth, intellectual pursuits and public service with inspiration, innovation and passion.
+In Branner we work to foster a caring community of engaged citizens who explore personal growth, intellectual pursuits and public service with inspiration, innovation and passion.

 Through a variety of programs and events the Branner Hall Resident Fellows (RFs), Graduate Fellow, and student staff promote ethical and effective public service, deepen learning from service experiences through structured reflection opportunities, and integrate students’ service into life and study at the University.

 Branner staff work to support the academic success and intellectual growth of all students while building and sustaining a healthy community.